You are here

-This webinar will therefore bring together cross-sector expertise on fraud to explore both high-level and more granular themes to advance the policy debate in this area.
+This webinar brought together cross-sector expertise on fraud to explore both high-level and more granular themes to advance the policy debate in this area.

-To discuss these issues, we are delighted to be joined by:
+To discuss these issues, we were delighted to be joined by:

 - Amber Burridge, Head of Fraud Intelligence, Cifas